DaauShen/P2PFileSharing/README.md

 This project consists of this instruction file and 2 folders: Client and Tracker.

 ## 1. Tracker
 Tracker acts as a server for holding magnetinfo and list of seeders of files.
 Tracker **MUST** run and hold in a terminal before you can do anything else.
-But before run Tracker, you must do little things.
+But before run Tracker, you **MUST** do little things.

 ### 1.1.
 Setting up static IP
 **Windows**